 A sidebar to this story (and a contributing factor to its delayed publication).
 I asked my sister if she remembered this incident.
 She did, but remembered it differently – different car, and instead of me driving, my dad was driving with my sister on his lap (another infamous habit of 70s parenting).
 Since she was only ~7-8 at the time, I decided that my memory was more reliable than hers, so I’m sticking with my version.
 This is the fallibility of childhood memories, coloured as they can be by emotions and age.
 She and I often compare stories about growing up, and find many differences subtle and significant.
 Ultimately though, the memories are mine, and perhaps should be as factual as they are meaningful, the stuff of legend rather than history.

-This recent article is a relevant reference for the fallibility of memory.
+This contemporary article is a relevant reference for the fallibility of memory.